ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/007-using-scenes.md

 There are 6 ways you can select a Scene to display:

-1. Select one in the Scenes pull-down button in the Main Window
+1. Select one in the Scenes menu in the Main Window
 1. Select one in the Scenes menu at the top of the screen.
 1. Click the Scene's {% inlineicon run-scene 30 %}run scene{% endinlineicon %} icon in the Scenes Windows.
 1. Keyboard shortcut for Scenes 1–9 (<kbd title="command">⌘</kbd>+digit) found in the Scenes menu.